zac-k/phase-ret-dl/README.md

 ## [phase.py](https://github.com/zac-k/phase-ret-dl/blob/master/phase.py)

 PhaseImagingSystem class.
-Simulates out-of-focus electron micrographs using the projection approximation or multislice method.
-The multislice method is a python implementation of [E. J. Kirkland's C code](http://people.ccmr.cornell.edu/~kirkland/), but runs extremely slowly, and needs to be vectorised to make it run fast enough to use.
+Simulates out-of-focus electron micrographs using the projection approximation or multislice method<sup>1</sup>.
 Wavefield files, generated using the C code separately, can be imported into this project, and that is the method I recommend if you want to use the more realistic image simulations created using the multislice approach, unless you have the time and expertise to vectorise the python code.

 This file also contains methods to retrieve the phase, using the TIE, from the out-of-focus micrographs, and includes relevant methods such as those for downsampling.

+<sup>1.
+The multislice method is a python implementation of [E. J. Kirkland's C code](http://people.ccmr.cornell.edu/~kirkland/), but runs extremely slowly.
+The code needs to be vectorised to make it run fast enough to use; this is not straightforward.</sup>

 ## [plot.py](https://github.com/zac-k/phase-ret-dl/blob/master/plot.py)